-Ishmail opened his lab in July of 2018 as the Mitchell J. and Margo Krody Blutt Presidential Assistant Professor in the Biology Department at the University of Pennsylvania.
-In addition to generous startup funds from the University of Pennsylvania, the Abdus-Saboor lab is supported by a K99/R00 Pathway to Independence grant from the NIH.
+Ishmail opened his lab in July of 2018 as the Mitchell J. Blutt and Margo Krody Blutt Presidential Assistant Professor in the Biology Department at the University of Pennsylvania.
+Ishmail is proud and humbled to be the first African-American faculty member in this department at Penn.
+In addition to generous startup funds from the university, the Abdus-Saboor lab is supported by a K99/R00 Pathway to Independence grant from the NIH.

 To learn more about Ishmail’s path towards a career in science, check out these feature articles by the Burroughs Wellcome Fund and Penn Medicine News: